-Flow cytometry is a useful readout for phagocytosis assay the characterization of the macrophages is of interest.
-The bioparticles or labelled cells can simply be added into our phenotyping panels.
+Flow cytometry is a useful readout for phagocytosis assays when characterization of the functional capacity of macrophage is of interest.
+The bioparticles or labeled cells can simply be added into our phenotyping panels.
 It can also be coupled with the collection of supernatants prior to flow cytometric staining to allow for further cytokine analysis if required (Figure 8).

 Figure 8: Unpolarized and M2a macrophages were analyzed by flow cytometry for uptake of bioparticles.
 During this macrophage cell assay, cells were gated first for viable, single cells then CD11b.
 Cells were characterized to confirm M0 and M2a subsets and phagocytosis assay determined by pHrodo+ macrophages.

 Although the presence of circulating macrophage in rodents is low, both bone marrow derived macrophages (BMDM) and thioglycolate induced peritoneal macrophages provide a sufficient source of mature macrophages for screening assays (Figure 9).